Campus-Molndal-JIN23/todolist-JohRome/README.md

 - [License](#license)

 ## Installation
-Start by downloading MongoDB from https://www.mongodb.com/try/download/community.
+- Start by downloading MongoDB from https://www.mongodb.com/try/download/community.
 Follow the instructions and  install MongoDB on your computer.
-Then download as zip or clone the project from GitHub.
+ - Then download as zip or clone the project from GitHub.
-Go to the folder.
+ - Go to the folder on your computer.
-Open Main.java and run the main method by clicking the green play button or by pressing shift + f10.
+- Open Main.java and run the main method by clicking the green play button or by pressing shift + f10.
-Follow the instructions in the console to use the app.
+- Follow the instructions in the console to use the app.

 ## Usage
 - You are presented with a menu with different options.